by Jen | Aug 18, 2026 | 14-26, DISO studies, Jeremiah 33

 CAUSES/MOTIVATION

-Connector: for [because]
+Connector: For [because]

 CONDITIONS/METHODS